Aenas11/PBIHoster/IMPLEMENTATION_SUMMARY.md

 - Component config is flexible (`Record<string, unknown>`)
 - Each component type defines its own config schema
 - Metadata tracking (created, updated timestamps)

+## Known Considerations

+### Grid Layout Data Preservation
+The system uses a specific pattern to handle `grid-layout-plus` updates:
+- **v-model:layout** enables two-way binding for grid operations
+- **@layout-updated** event handler preserves component-specific data
+- The handler runs AFTER grid-layout-plus updates positions but BEFORE Vue re-renders
+- This prevents component data loss during drag/resize operations

+### Debugging
+Console logs are included in:
+- `addPanel()`: Shows when components are added and their initial state
+- `onLayoutUpdated()`: Shows data preservation during layout updates (can be removed in production)

 ## How to Add a New Component Type